 $$ −4sin (x) cos^3 (x) $$

-Now, second derivative calculator apply the product rule again for finding the second derivative:
+Now, 2nd derivative calculator apply the product rule once more for finding the second one by-product:

 $$ d / dx f(x) g(x) = f(x) d / dx g (x) + g(x) d / dx f(x) $$